rockavoldy/odoo-one-click/README.md

     -v, --verbose   Print logs to stdout
     ```
     > NOTE: directory_name here is optional, if you have more than 1 instances with the same odoo version, you need to specify the directory name so it won't conflict with the other instance

+## Roadmap
+- [x] Command init to prepare dependencies and requirement to run odoo
+- [x] Setup and configure postgresql to run odoo without using root
+- [x] Add some flags to customize your odoo installation
+- [x] Add validation on which OS can run the app
+- [x] Add auto-install script
+- [ ] Add a way to check and auto update the app
+- [ ] Add new command `run` to help run existing odoo instances
+- [ ] Make it available to other OSes (Mac, and other linux distributions)